xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 **Notes**: k9 package is required for crypto data plane
 {: .notice}

-Cisco 8711-32FH-M can support the following features to interoperate over the service provider.
-- Ability to change MKA EAPoL Destination Address type
-- Ability to change MKA Ether-type value
-- Ability to configure Anti-replay window sizes

-Cisco 8711-32FH-M can support the following MACsec Use Cases.
+Cisco 8711-32FH-M can support the following MACsec Use Cases
 ![MACsec-UC.png]({{site.baseurl}}/images/MACsec-UC.png)
 **Notes**: Use-case #3b and #4 in the roadmap
 {: .notice}